- Academic Affairs

-As UMB's community enagement coordinator, Joyner works with internal and external stakeholders to advance the University's community engagement strategy — especially relating to issues of community economic development.
+As UMB's economic inclusion specialist, Joyner works with internal and external stakeholders to advance the University's community engagement strategy — especially relating to issues of community economic development.
 He manages the Community Merchant Access Program, the UMB/UMMC Local Purchasing Committee, and other engagement projects focused in West Baltimore.

 Joyner is a current student at the University of Maryland Carey School of Law and a 2014 graduate of the University of Maryland School of Social Work.
 He earned his MSW focusing on management and community organization with a specialization in community action and social policy.
 He is an alumnus of the Baltimore City Mayoral Fellowship program where he developed strategies for creating a more robust and inclusive resource network for Baltimore’s small business community.
 He lives with his partner, Adam, and their dog, Dino, in the Union Square neighborhood.